salylgw/gammath_spot/README.md

 # HOWTO run these apps
 1. If you installed this software to use it with the GUI then run: `gammath_spot_gui > log_gui.txt`.
 If not installed but just obtained the source code then go to the directory gammath_spot/gammath_spot where all the source files are and run: `python gammath_gui_app.py > log_gui.txt`. `log_gui.txt` should contain the GUI app's log.
-The GUI is self-explanatory to run the tools, watchlists operations, screeners etc. It is still under development and is made available as it enhances the ease-of-use.
+The GUI is self-explanatory to run the tools, watchlists operations, screeners, get results info etc. It is still under development and is made available as it enhances the ease-of-use.
 When using the GUI, the user need not use the commands in following instructions.
 However, the information about path information on where data and results are saved is still relevant.
-User can use that information to directly browse and view the data and results using native apps on the machine such as file explorer, PDF viewer etc.
+User can use that information to directly browse and view the data and results using native apps on the machine such as file explorer, spreadsheet viewer, PDF viewer etc.
 1. If you want to use the CLI and installed this software then run: `gammath_scraper sample_watchlist.csv > log_scraper.txt`.
 See  [sample_watchlist.csv](https://github.com/salylgw/gammath_spot/blob/main/gammath_spot/sample_watchlist.csv).
 If not installed but just obtained the source code then go to the directory gammath_spot/gammath_spot where all the source files are and run: `python gammath_stocks_data_scraper.py sample_watchlist.csv > log_scraper.txt`.
 1. Above step will save the scraper log in `log_scraper.txt` and save the scraped, formatted data in `tickers` sub-directory.
 Running the data scraper is essential to be able to use rest of the tools.
 1. If you want to use the CLI and installed this software then run: `gammath_scorer sample_watchlist.csv > log_scorer.txt`.
 If not installed but just obtained the source code then go to the directory `gammath_spot/gammath_spot/` where all the source files are and run: `python gammath_stocks_analyzer_and_scorer.py sample_watchlist.csv > log_scorer.txt`.